filecoin-project/specs/src/systems/filecoin_mining/storage_mining/mining_cycle.md

 - At the same time it continuously {{<sref block_sync "receives blocks">}}
     - Each block has an associated timestamp and epoch (quantized time window in which it was crafted)
     - Blocks are validated as they come in during an epoch (provided it is before that epoch's epoch cutoff, see {{<sref block "validation">}})
-- After an epoch's epoch cutoff, the miner should take all the valid blocks received for this epoch and assemble them into tipsets according to {{<sref tipset "tipset validation rules">}}
+- After the epoch ends, a miner waits for the duration of the transmission period (see below for details oon how it is calculated) for the epoch cutoff, after which blocks from that epoch should no longer be accepted.
+At the cutoff, the miner should take all the valid blocks received for this epoch and assemble them into tipsets according to {{<sref tipset "tipset validation rules">}}.
 - The miner then attempts to mine atop the heaviest tipset (as calculated with {{<sref chain_selection "EC's weight function">}}) using its smallest ticket to run leader election
     - The miner runs an {{<sref election_post>}} on their sectors in order to generate partial tickets
     - The miner uses these tickets in order to run {{<sref leader_election>}}